graphql-rust/juniper/docs/book/content/schema/schemas_and_mutations.md

 Both query and mutation objects are regular GraphQL objects, defined like any other object in Juniper.
 The mutation and subscription objects, however, are optional since schemas can be read-only and do not require subscriptions.
-If mutation/subscription functionality is not needed, consider using [EmptyMutation][EmptyMutation]/[EmptySubscription][EmptySubscription].
+If mutation, subscription or query functionality is not needed, consider using [EmptyMutation][EmptyMutation]/[EmptySubscription][EmptySubscription]/[EmptyQuery][EmptyQuery].

 In Juniper, the `RootNode` type represents a schema.
 When the schema is first created, Juniper will traverse the entire object graph